kozgunov/modelling-research/README.md

-# DeepSight: Advanced Real-Time Object Detection in Maritime Environments
+#  🚢 Advanced Ship-Models Real-Time Object Detection & Race Analysis (YOLOv8n)

 DeepSight is a machine learning project that leverages YOLOv8n, a powerful object detection model, for analyzing maritime environments.
 The goal of this project is to identify and classify objects such as buoys, vessel numbers, models with numbers, models without numbers, and trails left by vessels.
 This solution aims to enhance maritime safety by providing real-time insights using computer vision techniques.